xpanvictor/learning_c/learning_c/contact_book/README.md

 1. The search returns first found index
     To solve this, I brought in the start index which can be used to continue search index
+2. Delete contact issue with index
+    Realized that a linked list would have been better as would have to adjust the array of contacts after deleting